CorintoZ/badigeeks-api/README.md

    Make sure you have postgresql and pgadmin installed to interact with the database, lastest version work https://wwww.postgresql.org/download https://www.pgadmin.org/download/

+   Open pgAdmin make sure you have a server running, add new server with default configuration.
+Remember credentials

    git clone https://github.com/assimovt/badigeeks-api.git

    cp .env .env.local

    Modify .env.local with your local database credentials, .env is just for production

+   rails db:create

 # Bootcamp Ruby template
 Here you will find the skeleton that you need to do a Rails project using the same toolset that we use @ badi.